Jamie Lucas

-Jamie Lucas (born 6 December 1995) is a Welsh footballer who plays for Worcester Raiders as a striker.
+Jamie Lucas (born 6 December 1995) is a Welsh footballer who plays for Droitwich Spa as a striker.

 Born near Pontypridd, South Wales, Lucas spent one season playing for Bristol Rovers Central in the Midland Junior Premier League, before joining the Under-16s as a schoolboy.

 Lucas won the league and cup double for the Under-18s during the 2012-13 campaign, which subsequently earned him a professional contract in the summer of 2013.

 Club career

 On 21 April, Lucas made his professional debut against Rochdale towards the end of the season.
 He came off the bench in the 79th minute, replacing Tom Parkes.
 Rovers lost the game 2–1, which contributed towards their eventual relegation from the Football League - the first time since their acceptance in 1920.

 On 8 August, Lucas joined Conference South side Weston-super-Mare on a one-month loan deal.
 He made his debut the next day in a 1–0 defeat to Bishop's Stortford.
 His first goal for the Seagulls came in a 3–2 victory over Farnborough on 11 August.
 On 25 August, Lucas scored his second goal for Weston, which earned his team a 1–0 victory over Staines Town.
 On 5 September, Rovers agreed to extend Lucas' loan by two months.
 He went on to score against Hemel Hempstead Town, Ebbsfleet United, and Maidenhead United bringing his tally to five goals in 13 appearances.

 On 28 November, Lucas joined Conference North side Gloucester City on loan until the new year.
 Lucas made six appearances for the Tigers but failed to find the net.

 On 12 February, Lucas returned to Weston-super-Mare on loan.
 Lucas scored his first career hat-trick in a 4–3 win over Bishop's Stortford, a performance that helped him to win Conference South player of the month for February.
 Lucas' goalscoring form continued with a brace against Havant & Waterlooville followed by goals against both Bath City and Basingstoke Town before his return to parent club Bristol Rovers having scored seven goals in eight appearances during his second Weston-super-Mare spell.

 On 7 August, Lucas signed for new National League side Boreham Wood.
 He made his debut the next day and scored in the 3–1 win over Halifax Town.

 After a couple of successful loan spells, Bristol Rovers called Lucas back.
 Lucas came on as a late substitute against Plymouth Argyle replacing Jermaine Easter.
 Lucas rejoined Boreham Wood on loan until the end of the season.